-One school district in the US recently found itself in this exact situation.
+Campbell school district in Northern California recently found itself in this exact situation.
 The school system was struggling to find the best wireless networking technology to expand their education options outside the physical classroom.
-While the school district resides in tech-heavy San Jose California, school administrators found that many student households still lacked affordable access to broadband services.
+While the school district resides in tech-heavy Bay Area region, school administrators found that many student households still lacked affordable access to broadband services.

 Access to recently opened wireless frequencies in the Citizens Broadband Radio Service (CBRS) spectrum in the United States allows businesses and public organizations of all sizes to deploy private LTE/5G networks that offer carrier-grade coverage and performance.
 For the school district, a private mobile network running in the CBRS spectrum and deployed on campus property proved to be an excellent and cost effective match for their needs to bridge the digital divide.

 Using self-installed, indoor customer premise equipment (CPE) deployed in student households, the district can reach student homes just beyond the half-mile mark.
 For students that live further away, a professionally-installed outdoor CPE is deployed in households to gain connectivity to the school private mobile network up to 2 miles away while maintaining the appropriate levels of connection reliability and performance.

 K-12 school districts clearly see the benefits of remote learning technologies.
 But too often, their budgets, technical expertise and lack of time significantly hinder what can realistically be accomplished on their own.
 Campbell SD chose Celona as a strategic partner because district administrators felt the company provided an easy to scale solution and expertise to overcome these common deficiencies.
 Celona's solution has been confirmed to be an order of magnitude more cost effective when compared to traditional alternatives.